 React is the most popular view layer according to the State of JS survey.
 An overwhelming number of Storybooks use React, so we’re using it in this tutorial along with the create-react-app boilerplate.

 In your command line, run the following commands:

 # Clone the files npx degit chromaui/learnstorybook-design-system-template learnstorybook-design-system cd learnstorybook-design-system # Install the dependencies yarn install

-Once the files and dependencies are installed, we can push it to GitHub (which we’ll use to host the code for our design system).
+Once everything is installed, we can push it to GitHub (which we’ll use to host the code for our design system).
 Start by signing in and creating a new repository on GitHub.com:

-Then follow GitHub's instructions to setup the (the so-far mostly empty) repository:
+Then follow GitHub's instructions to create the (the so-far mostly empty) repository:

 git init git add . git commit -m "first commit" git branch -M main git remote add origin https://github.com/your-username/learnstorybook-design-system.git git push -u origin main